istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/change-notes/index.md

 - **Added** an output format option for the `istioctl experimental pre-check` command.
 Valid options are `log`, `json` or `yaml`.

-- **Added** a `--output-threshold` flag in `istioctl experimental precheck` to control the message output threshold.
+- **Added** `--output-threshold` flag in `istioctl experimental precheck` to control the message output threshold.
-  The default threshold is now `warning`, which replaces the previous behavior of `info`.
+  The default threshold is now `warning`, which replaces the previous default of `info`.

 - **Added** support for auto-detecting the pilot's monitoring port if it is not set to the default value of `15014`.
   ([Issue #46652](https://github.com/istio/istio/issues/46652))